 Estimated cost of this first build

-I haven’t received all of the parts quite yet, but I have a really good idea of the total cost for the parts.
 From the get go, I kept everything in a spreadsheet to help me keep track of the parts, the cost, shipping, etc…

 Total cost is approximately $439.
 I know!
 It’s a lot of money when I could have bought a cheap Seiko brand new for $200 and start from there.

-But to me, it wasn’t necessarily about the money, but rather about the process of starting from scratch (well, sans the movement), and building my very own watch.
+To me, it wasn’t necessarily about the money, but rather about the process of starting from scratch (well, sans the movement), and building my very own watch.

 On top of the cost of parts, you have to add watch making tools that I had to purchase, which adds another $200 or so to the cost of the project.
 The silver lining is that if I really stick to watch building, the cost of tools will be amortized over time.